 According to Montgomery County property records, the owner of the building, Parcel ID 17-00-00134-00-2 is Hope Valley Community Church (HVCC).

 None of the building sustained any burn damage or structural damage, although HVCC claimed that the building sustained smoke damage.
 All three operations were closed indefinitely after the fire.
 Hope Valley Community Church, Creative Care Daycare Center, and Valley Thrift Store and Food Pantry were unable to resume operations.

-The fires were closest to the Valley Thrift Store.
+The fires were in two donation bins in the back parking lot, and were closest to the Valley Thrift Store.
 When interviewed, employees of the Thrift Store said that the smoke damage was minimal and caused no damage to the merchandise.
 They felt that the thrift store was being closed for no reason, and that this was a big waste and loss for the community and employees and organization, and a cause of hardship for the poor and those in need in the community.
-However, these people have other outlets, so they will be fine.
+However, these poor people in the community can find other outlets for their needs, so they will be fine.

 The Creative Care Daycare center sustained no damage.
 The employees of Creative Care said that they could not detect any smell of smoke odor in the building.
 The employees said that dozens of families had no place to bring their children for childcare for weeks until Creative Care could secure a new location, which was a hardship on local working families.
 The employees said that the operation also lost enrollment and is compromised as a result, but it will probably be fine.
 These parents shouldn't be working anyway, and it's probably better for the kids to be home or church instead of daycare.